 I am an experienced Counsellor specialising in relationship issues.
 I offer a warm and supportive space for individuals and couples and individuals to find a way through conflict, loss, and life changes; and to feel good about themselves and happy in their relationships.

-Human turmoil is normal, as is conflict in relationships.
 I understand how hard it is to take the first step to seek professional help for an issue that you feel sad or angry about, or perhaps embarrassed to discuss.
 However, talking about it sets in motion the wheels of change, and you may be surprised to discover your capacity for resilience and your ability to transform how you feel.

 How I can help couples

 Counselling can offer an opportunity to find a way through in a relationship that has perhaps become stuck in the rut, or mired in hopelessness, negativity, and mistrust.
-It is not uncommon for couples to suddenly find themselves with no shared understanding, no hopes for the future, and bogged down in conflict.
+It is not uncommon for couples to suddenly find themselves with no shared understanding, no hopes for the future, and bogged down in disappointments and conflict.
 It can be pretty hard to figure out when and how a relationship changed from a loving and companionable one to one of repeated misunderstandings, heated arguments or frosty silence.

 Even for couples who have decided to separate, counselling offers the chance to remain on amicable terms and to parent well.
 This is hugely beneficial for the future of their children and wider families.

 How I can help individuals

 Your relationship with yourself is very important, and influences every other relationship you have in life.
 Counselling can offer a chance to free yourself from nagging feelings of self- doubt, blame, guilt or shame.
 Many people need help to cope with their depression and anxiety – which is far more common than we like to believe.
 Some have suffered loss, or are living with anger and resentment.
 Some doubt their ability to sustain meaningful relationships with their families, friends or colleagues.